jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/single_arm/connections.rst

 For users with an original patient cart (SUJ), the connectors for the active arms are not accessible.
 Therefore, we use the internal wiring in the SUJ arm to bring all the signals to the base of the cart.
-An additional card (dSIB) is used to interface between the internal connectors at the base of the cart and the dVRK controllers (see :ref:`Si SUJ <setup-si-suj>`).
+An additional card (dSIB-Si) is used to interface between the internal connectors at the base of the cart and the dVRK controllers (see :ref:`Si SUJ <setup-si-suj>`).